Bloxmine/showcase-portfolio-fed/README.md

 3. **Content Addition**: Added project details, images, and links.
 4. **Testing**: Ensured responsiveness and cross-browser compatibility.
 5. **Deployment**: Deployed the website on my own website, heind.nl.

+## Changes and iterations
+- Colours changed a lot during the process.
+From simple black and white, to a more CGA palette inspired by old DOS games.
+- The animations were not always robust enough.
+They don't always want to render because of the ScrollTrigger not initializing properly.
+I've decided to just leave it as is for now and have the text animate regardless of the scroll position.